Parametric Shape Optimization using the Support Function: Support function parametrization

 As already shown in \cite{antunesMM16}, it is possible to impose inclusion constraints when dealing with support functions.
-If we consider two convex bodies $B_1,B_2$ with support functions given by $p_1,p_2$ then $B_1$ is included in $B_2$ if and only if $p_1(\theta)\leq p_2(\theta)$ for every $\theta \in \Bbb{S}^{d-1}$.
-In the case where $B_2$ is an intersection if half-spaces the inequality $p_1(\theta) \leq p_2(\theta)$ needs to be imposed only for a finite number of directions $\theta \in \Bbb{S}^{d-1}$, corresponding to the normals to the hyperplanes determining the hyperspaces.
+Consider two convex bodies $B_1,B_2$ with support functions given by $p_1,p_2$.
+Then $B_1$ is included in $B_2$ if and only if $p_1(\theta)\leq p_2(\theta)$ for every $\theta \in \Bbb{S}^{d-1}$.
+In the case where $B_2$ is an intersection of half-spaces the inequality $p_1(\theta) \leq p_2(\theta)$ only needs to be imposed for a finite number of directions $\theta \in \Bbb{S}^{d-1}$, corresponding to the normals to the hyperplanes determining the hyperspaces.

 Each convex body in $\Bbb{R}^d$ has its own support function, however the converse is not true.
 The necessary assumptions for a function $p: \Bbb{S}^{d-1}\to \Bbb{R}$ to be the support function of a convex body together with precise regularity properties of the support function are discussed in \cite[Section 1.7]{schneider}.
 In the following, we make the assumption that the support functions are smooth enough so that first and second partial derivatives can be computed.
 In Section \ref{sec:theory} it is recalled that this assumption is not too restrictive, since the class of convex shapes with smooth support function is dense in the class of convex sets with respect to the Hausdorff metric.
 Moreover, support functions used in the numerical simulation verify this assumption.

 Given a convex set $B$ and its support function $p$, a parametrization of $\partial B$ is given by